kwang1012/SREGym/README.md

   - mitigation
 ```

-To configure what tasks you want the conductor to run on a particular problem, edit its entry (identified by problem_id) in [`tasklist.yml`](./SREGym/conductor/tasklist.yml).
-Specify any task(s) of `detection`, `localization` or `mitigation` (in this order) to tell the conductor to run them. `noop` is automatically assumed to be the starting stage of a problem.
+To create a custom evaluation, edit `tasklist.yaml` and specify which problems and tasks you want to run.
+For each problem (identified by `problem_id`), list any combination of `detection`, `localization`, or `mitigation` tasks (in this order).
+The `noop` phase is automatically included as the starting stage.

-If no entry exists for a problem, all tasks will run by default.
-Note that `localization` and `mitigation` may be skipped if the problem has a corresponding oracle attached.
+**Note:** If no entry exists for a problem in `tasklist.yaml`, all tasks will run by default.
+Additionally, `localization` and `mitigation` may be skipped if the problem does not have a corresponding oracle attached.

 ### MCP Tools